-After the successful completion of the paper, the students will be able to -
+Learning Outcomes: After the successful completion of the paper, the student will be able to -

-1. Infer the concept of research and the stages and procedures involved in it.

-- 2. Illustrate the significance of systematic planning, cohesion and coherence for the research activity. - 3.
-Prepare for undertaking the research.
+- 1. Infer the concept of research and the stages and procedures involved in it. - 2.
+Illustrate the significance of systematic planning, cohesion and coherence for the research activity. - 3.
+Prepare for undertaking research projects. - 4.
+Discuss an interdisciplinary / comparative approach to research.